CMU-CREATE-Lab/timemachine-thumbnail-server/README.md

 `delay=`_delay_

-Speed of playback, given in seconds per frame.
-By default, gifs are 0.05 seconds per frame (20 frames per second), and videos use the fps of the source tile.
+Speed of playback, given in frames per second.
+By default, gifs are 20 frames per second, and videos use the fps of the source tile.

 `frameTime=`_timeInSeconds_